d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 except for the multiplicative constant $\frac{1}{\sigma^2}$.
 Fortunately, the solution does not depend on $\sigma$ either.
-It follows that minimizing the mean squared error is equivalent to maximum likelihood estimation of a linear model under the assumption of additive Gaussian noise.
+It follows that minimizing the mean squared error is equivalent to the maximum likelihood estimation of a linear model under the assumption of additive Gaussian noise.

 ## Linear Regression as a Neural Network

-While linear models are not sufficiently rich to express the many complicated neural networks that we will introduce in this book, neural networks are rich enough to subsume linear models as neural networks in which every feature is represented by an input neuron, all of which are connected directly to the output.
+While linear models are not sufficiently rich to express the many complicated networks that we will introduce in this book,
+(artificial) neural networks are rich enough to subsume linear models as networks in which every feature is represented by an input neuron, all of which are connected directly to the output.